moumen-soliman/careers/senior-devops-engineer.md

 ### A Little About you

-- 3+ years of software development experience in e-commerce environment
+- 3+ years of experience as a DevOps engineer servicing large-scale e-commerce environments
+- Strong track record of success in delivering active technical leadership to a DevOps engineering team
+- Proven ability to handle enterprise-grade cloud deployments, automation, and orchestration (AWS)
+- Hands-on experience with open-source technologies such as Kubernetes, Docker, Swarm, Kafka, etc
+- Previous experience writing code to integrate systems and build configurations
+- Ability to tackle problems both at the large scale and the small scale, with constant focus on optimization, high availability, and security as it relates to the CI/CD process
-- Professional experience with a Golang, gRPC, API Design, System Design, Distributed Systems.
+- Professional experience with a Bash, Python, Golang, Cloud System Design, Distributed Systems
-- Experience with strongly typed languages ( Typescript )
-- Experience working with APIs ( HTTP, ProtoBuffer, gRPC ,JSON, Swagger, OpenAPI, etc )
+- Experience working with APIs ( HTTP ,JSON, etc )
 - Experience with distributed systems and microservices
 - A champion for Continuous Integration/Continuous Delivery (CI/CD)
 - Clear, concise written and verbal communication